google/eng-practices/review/reviewer/speed.md

 **One business day is the maximum time it should take to respond** to a code review request (i.e. first thing the next morning).

-Following these guidelines means that a typical CL should get multiple rounds of review (if needed) within a single day.
+Following these guidelines means that a typical PR should get multiple rounds of review (if needed) within a single day.

 ## Speed vs. Interruption {#interruption}